IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

    > Command Palette alternative: `Create New Project`

+3. For this tutorial, choose the `Default Contract` option.
+The `Private Data Contract` will be covered in a future tutorial.

-3. Choose a smart contract language.
+4. Choose a smart contract language.
 JavaScript, TypeScript, Java and Go are all available.
 This tutorial will be easiest to follow if you choose `TypeScript` or `Java` (please remember to expand the Java sections if you choose Java).

-4. The extension will ask you if you want to name the asset in the generated contract.
+5. The extension will ask you if you want to name the asset in the generated contract.
 This will default to `MyAsset`, but you're welcome to change it.
 What do you intend to use your blockchain for?
 This will determine what type of asset you create, update and read from the ledger: `Radish`? `Pineapple`? `Penguin`?
 Pick whatever you like!
 For this tutorial, we'll stick with `MyAsset`.

    > __Pro Tip:__ If you decide to change the name of your asset, remember to swap out `MyAsset` for whatever you named it in future steps!

-5. Choose a location to save the project.
+6. Choose a location to save the project.
 Click `Browse`, then click `New Folder`, and name the project what you want e.g. `demoContract`.

    > __Pro Tip:__ Avoid using spaces when naming the project!

-6. Click `Create` and then select the new folder you just created and click `Save`.
+7. Click `Create` and then select the new folder you just created and click `Save`.

-7. Finally, select `Add to workspace` from the list of options.
+8. Finally, select `Add to workspace` from the list of options.

 The extension will generate you a skeleton contract based on your selected language and asset name.
 Once it's done, you can navigate to the __Explorer__ view (most-likely the top icon in the left sidebar, which looks like a "document" icon) and open the `src/my-asset-contract.ts` (alternatively, Java contracts are in `src/main/java` directory, but being a Java developer you might already have guessed that).
 Congratulations, you've got yourself a smart contract project.